 Shelle Poole, PhD

-Shelle Poole is an assistant professor in the Department of Management at Boise State University.
+Shelle Poole is a clinical associate professor in the Department of Management at Boise State University.
 Her main area of focus is business leadership.
 Poole gained her business leadership expertise from her twenty years working for Hewlett-Packard and her doctoral research.
 While working for Hewlett-Packard Shelle served as an executive, led global teams for 14 years, and had the opportunity to work in HR, marketing, IT, R & D, services, business development, manufacturing, quality, and training.

 Shelle currently teaches courses in transformational leadership and high performing teams and strategic business management to undergraduates, graduates and executive MBA students.